ucsb-cs9/s25/_lab/lab04.md

 - `'+'` - An offline node or blocked connection
 - `'G'` - The destination node we're trying to reach

+In the above example,
+- `network[0]` contains a list, which represents the top row of the network map (containing the destination (`'G'`))
+- Since we're dealing with Python 2D Lists (a Python list where the elements are Python Lists), the indices of the coordinates start with 0.
+- You may assume that a network map will always be enclosed with a border (`'+'`) or the Goal (`'G'`) - there won't be any open spaces along the borders.

 The position `network[x][y]` represents a specific node in our network map.
+- `network[0][0]` represents top left corner of the network
+- `network[0][5]` represents top right corner of the network
+- `network[0][4]` represents the location of the `'G'` node

+**Note: This layout is different than a traditional cartesian coordinate system.
+As we move right the _y_ value increases, as we move left the _y_ value decreases, as we move up the _x_ value decreases, and as we move down the _x_ value increases.**

+If we do reach a part of the network from which we cannot move anywhere, a Stack data structure can help us keep track of coordinates we've visited and allow us to "backtrack" to a certain point.

+More context on this specific problem is covered in the book (See **Recursion Chapter 4.6: Exploring a Maze**, or [5.11 in the online book](https://runestone.academy/ns/books/published/pythonds/Recursion/ExploringaMaze.html)).
+The book explains how this problem can be solved recursively, but in this lab we will not use recursion - rather we will do what recursion does for us and manually keep track of positions visited using our implementation of a Stack data structure.

 ## Traversing the Network
-Your function will need to traverse the network given a starting coordinate.
+- Your function will need to traverse the network given a starting coordinate.
-As you traverse, you'll track the number of "hops" (steps) taken and replace the ' ' elements with the step number.
+- As you traverse, you'll track the number of "hops" (steps) taken and replace the blank `' '` elements with the step number.
-This simulates documenting the path of the penetration test.
+    - This simulates documenting the path of the penetration test.
-You may traverse the network horizontally and vertically (not diagonally).
+- You may traverse the network horizontally and vertically (not diagonally).

 You must implement your traversal in following way:

- - When reaching a certain node, you must check and move counterclockwise in the following order: North, then West, then South, then East
+ - When reaching a certain node, you must check and move **counterclockwise** in the following order: **North, then West, then South, then East**
  - You will always be given a starting coordinate.
-This will be the first step taken by the function.
+This will be the first step taken by the function (marked with a `1`).
- - You will traverse the network until you reach the target ('G').
-Once you reach the target, your algorithm can stop.
+ - You will traverse the network until you reach the target (`'G'`).
+Once you reach the target, your algorithm should stop (no need to keep traversing the network)
+	* **Note: in the edge case where the current position is next to the goal, your function should always attempt to move into the space _before_ it checks to see if the position stepped into is the goal.**

+By following these numbered steps, you can trace how the algorithm was traversing the 2D lists to reach the goal.

+**Note that `'G'` or `'+'` should never be overwritten during the traversal.**

+Remember: Lists (and 2D Lists) are mutable, so we should be able to change the network structure as our algorithm progresses and it should keep these changes!

-Using the example network above with a starting position at `network[4][4]`, after your algorithm finishes, the network will have the following updates containing the number of hops:
+Using the example network above with a starting position at `network[4][4]`, after your algorithm finishes, the network will have the following updates containing the number of hops (see the explanation of the steps below):

 ```
 ['+', '+', '+', '+', 'G', '+'],